ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Identifying the User by Reference {#request-user-reference}

-User reference identifiers can be dynamically
-[issued by the AS](#response-dynamic-handles) to allow the client instance to represent the same end-user to the AS over subsequent requests.
+The AS can identify the current end-user to the client instance with a reference which can be used by the client instance to refer to the end-user across multiple requests.
 If the client instance has a reference for the end-user at this AS, the client instance MAY pass that reference as a string.
 The format of this string is opaque to the client instance.